INTRODUCING THE TEAM

 What happens in Year 5 at Crondall Primary School

 In Year 5, we continue to develop the children’s knowledge and skills in all areas of the curriculum.
 We use a cross-curricular approach to deliver our topics, including writing for a range of audiences and purposes.
-An example of this is our History work on Starr Carr which resulted in a non-chronological report in English, similarly, our work on Stonehenge where the children become journalists reporting on an archaeologist’s findings.
+An example of this is our History work on Roman Britain where we will be exploring life as a Roman, resulting in non-fiction reports about Roman architecture, narrative writing based on Roman myths and Shakespeare’s ‘Julius Caesar’.
+We are also reading a book called ‘Roman Mysteries: The Thieves of Ostia.’

 In Maths, we continue to build upon their understanding and extend their learning at every opportunity through reasoning and problem-solving enquiry.

-In Science, the children learn about properties and changes of material, forces, animals and their habitats and space and the solar system.
+In Science, the children learn about fossils, geological time and classification, space and gravity, making new substances, forces and circulation.
 They also learn about scientific enquiry and how to construct a fair test.

 The children will also develop their speaking and listening skills in order to participate in a range of presentation opportunities.
 This includes the Christmas play and a class assembly.